baldcorp/Sentinel/Playbooks/Watchlist-Add-HostToWatchList/readme.md

 **The playbook, available here and presented below, works as follows:**
 1. Manually trigger on a alert with an Host entity.
-2. In the next step the logicApp will Get the relevant users entity from the entety list.
+2. In the next step the logicApp will Get the relevant host entity from the entety list.
-3. Create an array of the user properties
+3. Create an array of the host properties
 4. Create a CSV from the above array
 5. Check if the watchlist exists, if it does, use watchlist API and append the data, if not, create a new watchlist and append the data.